jprovaznik/undercloud-live/README.md

     $ cd
     $ git clone https://github.com/agroup/undercloud-live.git

+## Prerequisites
+* Only works on Fedora 19 x86_64
+* Passwordless sudo as root ability

 ## bin/undercloud.sh
 This script is run as the current user to configure the current system into an undercloud.